Asquera/elasticsearch-workshop-book/src/queries/suggestions/completion.md

 # Completion Suggest

-> **🚧** This section holds preliminary instructions and is not complete.

 Elasticsearch provides a few specific data types to support suggesters.
 One of the newer field types is the `completion` type.
 Typically document fields that contain text for which the auto complete feature should be used, are good candidates for this type.
 See the [Elasticsearch documentation](https://www.elastic.co/guide/en/elasticsearch/reference/current/search-suggesters.html#completion-suggester).

 In earlier versions of Elasticsearch a custom text `analyzer` was used to implement the auto complete feature.
 This is still available.